 Student Farm Track

 The Student Farm internship track immerses students in small-scale organic vegetable production, emphasizing practices that are ecologically sound, socially just, and economically viable.
 This summer internship track offers students an opportunity to participate in the Student Farm’s commitment to a future rooted in sustainable agriculture and food systems.

-Our interns are a key element of the farm and can expect to learn skills in crop planning, seeding, field preparation, planting, crop maintenance, pest and disease control, harvesting, and distribution.
+Student interns are a key element of the farm and can expect to learn skills in crop planning, seeding, field preparation, planting, crop maintenance, pest and disease control, harvesting, and distribution.
+In addition to hands-on training in crop production, interns gain marketing and sales experience through the Student Farm CSA and Cook’s Market.
 Applicants need to be able to perform physical labor on a daily basis, and must be able to work well independently and as a team.
 We value a cooperative relationship and look forward to working and learning with you side by side.
-The goal of this internship program is not only to educate Rutgers students about sustainable alternatives, but to inspire individuals to be agents of positive change as stakeholders in our food system.
+The goal of this internship track is not only to educate Rutgers students about sustainable alternatives, but to inspire individuals to be agents of positive change as stakeholders in our food system.